Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 4 and more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 4 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
 The Week 4 NFL schedule begins with 'Thursday Night Football' between the Cardinals and Seahawks, leading into 13 more games on Sunday and another 'Monday Night Football' doubleheader to wrap the week.
-In the meantime, there's plenty of MLB, WNBA and soccer going on daily.
+In the meantime, there are two WNBA playoff games on Wednesday and a 15-game MLB slate.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.